 David Firth came to Warwick in 2003 from Oxford, where he was Professor of Social Statistics.
 Before that he held academic positions at Imperial College London, at the University of Texas at Austin, and at the University of Southampton.
-He works on statistical theory, methods and computation, and applications in many disciplines, especially social-science and biostatistical applications.
+He works on general statistical theory and methods, and applications in several areas of science, social science and public life.
+From 2023 to 2025 he is a Leverhulme Emeritus Fellow.

 - inference and computation for generalized nonlinear models (with Heather Turner and Ioannis Kosmidis);

-- inference and computation for complex random-effects models (with Cristiano Varin and Heather Turner);
+- inference and computation for complex random-effects models (with Cristiano Varin);

-- models of competition and the analysis of pair-comparison data (with Manuela Cattelan, Cristiano Varin and Heather Turner);
+- models of competition and the analysis of pair-comparison data (with Manuela Cattelan, Cristiano Varin, Heather Turner, David Selby and Ian Hamilton);

 - penalized likelihood methods, especially for modelling discrete data (with Ioannis Kosmidis).